-A large literature evalutes the effects of Catholic private schools on student outcomes (Neal 1997; Altonji, Elder, and Taber 2005).
-Columns 5 and 6 of Table 6 report LSP voucher impacts by Catholic affiliation.
+A large literature evalutes the effects of Catholic private schools on student outcomes (Neal, 1997; Altonji et al., 2005).
+Columns (5) and (6) of Table 7 report LSP voucher impacts by Catholic affiliation.
 Effects are similar for Catholic and non-Catholic schools.
 The estimated effect for social studies is more negative for Catholic schools, but this difference is only marginally significant and may be a chance finding given the large number of splits examined.
 These estimates indicate that Catholic LSP schools do not improve test scores for voucher applicants.

-Columns 7 and 8 of Table 6 report effects by grade, which are relevant for understanding LSP vouchers' effects on human capital accumulation.
+Columns (7) and (8) of Table 6 report effects by grade, which are relevant for understanding LSP vouchers' effects on human capital accumulation.
 Results here suggest that impacts of LSP participation are more negative for younger children.
 Students in grades three through five lose 0.62σ in math, an effect three times as large as the loss for students in grades six through eight (0.21σ) .
-Similarly, vouchers reduce
+Similarly, vouchers reduce ELA scores by 0.3σ for younger children, while the ELA estimate for older children is positive and marginally significant.
+These cross-grade differences are statistically significant at conventional levels ($p \leq 0.01$).
+Estimates of science and social studies effects are also more negative for younger applicants, though the differences for these subjects are not statistically significant.